 Lone Oak Road runs north/south through the development and is designated as a 'collector' street.
-One Avenue and Two Avenue run east/west through the site and are designated as 'local' streets.
-The applicant is requesting an adjustment to allow Lone Oak Road to exceed the 8 percent street grade allowed, and an adjustment to allow One Avenue and Two Avenue to exceed the 12 percent street grade allowed.
+One Avenue (Beta Court) and Two Avenue (Alpha Avenue) run east/west through the site and are designated as 'local' streets.
+The applicant is requesting an adjustment to allow Lone Oak Road to exceed the 8 percent street grade allowed, and an adjustment to allow One Avenue (Beta Court) and Two Avenue (Alpha Avenue) to exceed the 12 percent street grade allowed.

-The applicant has addressed criteria for Alternative Street Standards.
+The applicant has addressed criteria for Alternative Street Standards for street grade.
 See attached memo dated May 16, 2019.